 The key to a successful SaaS business is in its customer support system.
 By following SaaS customer support best practices, businesses can ensure that they are assisting their customers at the right time with the right message.

 The customer support/service department is by far the most important department in every SaaS company.

+Essentially, effective customer support helps the company to reduce customer churn.
 It doesn’t matter how great the product or service is, if the customer service is poor, the business is bound to fail.
 In a recent study by Slideshare, 67% of consumers list bad customer experience as one of the primary reasons for canceling their subscription.

 That being said, let’s take a look at some customer support best practices that will allow your company to deliver value, and, in turn, retain more customers.

 1. Your support widget should be easy to find

 The truth be told, your customers are already frustrated if they are not able to use your software effectively because it's too complex or your software’s functionality isn’t working effectively.
 It could also be that they found a bug.

 You should not add to their pain by making it difficult for them to find your support link or widget.
 If you think this isn’t a factor, here’s an example of a brand that’s missing it.

 Recurly isn't helping users find their support link quickly.
 The link is hidden in the footer.
 Worse, it’s tiny!